stoner is a package to help with various tasks involving

 out_path = "E:/Stochastic_Outputs")

-This assumes that in the in_path
+This assumes that in the in_path folder, 6 .csv files

-argument indicates the template for those files.
-In this case we are assuming all the files follow the same template, where :scenario
+those files.
+In this case we are assuming all the files follow the same

-will be replaced by each of the 6 specified scenarios in turn.
-If the files do not obey such a simple templating, then you can supply a vector of strings for file
+specified scenarios in turn.
+If the files do not obey such a simple

-, to indicate which files; just note there should be either a one-to-one mapping, or a many-to-one mapping between the different scenarios, and the different files indicated.
+either a one-to-one mapping, or a many-to-one mapping between the

-In this example, there is only one file per scenario; the index_start
+In this example, there is only one file per scenario; the

-arguments are set to NA
+index_start and index_end arguments are set to

-template.
-We will see later multi-file examples where these three fields are changed to describe the sequence of files we are expecting.
+these three fields are changed to describe the sequence of files we are

 The result is that four files are written - below is an abbreviated section of each.

-run_id | year | country | cases_novac | dalys_novac | deaths_novac | cases_prevbest | dalys_prevbest | deaths_prevbest |
+| run_id | year | country | cases_novac | dalys_novac | deaths_novac | cases_prevbest | dalys_prevbest | deaths_prevbest |

-1 | 2000 | 24 | 1219 | 21388 | 452 | 1165 | 20219 | 432 |
+| 1 | 2000 | 24 | 1219 | 21388 | 452 | 1165 | 20219 | 432 |

-1 | 2001 | 24 | 1269 | 22884 | 471 | 1199 | 21353 | 444 |
+| 1 | 2001 | 24 | 1269 | 22884 | 471 | 1199 | 21353 | 444 |

-1 | 2002 | 24 | 1319 | 24129 | 494 | 1235 | 22207 | 461 |
+| 1 | 2002 | 24 | 1319 | 24129 | 494 | 1235 | 22207 | 461 |

 So here, we have in each row, the cases, deaths and dalys summed over age for a country and calendar year, for each scenario.

-run_id | year | country | cases_novac | dalys_novac | deaths_novac | cases_prevbest | dalys_prevbest | deaths_prevbest |
+| run_id | year | country | cases_novac | dalys_novac | deaths_novac | cases_prevbest | dalys_prevbest | deaths_prevbest |

-1 | 2000 | 24 | 269 | 5710 | 100 | 215 | 4541 | 80 |
+| 1 | 2000 | 24 | 269 | 5710 | 100 | 215 | 4541 | 80 |

-1 | 2001 | 24 | 280 | 6220 | 105 | 210 | 4689 | 78 |
+| 1 | 2001 | 24 | 280 | 6220 | 105 | 210 | 4689 | 78 |

-1 | 2002 | 24 | 290 | 6564 | 110 | 213 | 4849 | 80 |
+| 1 | 2002 | 24 | 290 | 6564 | 110 | 213 | 4849 | 80 |

 This is similar to the calendar year, but ages five and above are ignored, when summing over age, so the numbers are all smaller.